 The Global Landscape of English

-The latest figures confirm English as the most spoken language all over the world, with 1.5 to 2 billion speakers.
-The vast majority of English speakers are, however, non-native: only 360 million people speak English as their first language.
-This dominion seems to apply also to the digital world: almost 60% of the Internet’s content on the first 10 billion most popular sites is in English, and the second language is Russian, clocking in at just around 8%.
+The latest figures confirm English as the most spoken language worldwide, with 1.5 to 2 billion speakers.
+While English dominates, the vast majority of English speakers are non-native; only 360 million people speak English as their first language.
+This dominion extends to the digital world, where almost 60% of the Internet’s content on the first 10 billion most popular sites is in English, making live translation for events a necessity.

-Is there a point in investing in translation, localisation and interpreting services to create content adapted to local audiences?
+Is there a point in investing in translation, localization, and interpreting services to create content adapted to local audiences?
 After all, if 2 billion people speak English, why bother?

 As we said, out of the 2 billion speakers of English, almost 1.7 billion are non-native.
-This means English is not their first language, and they might have different levels of ability when it comes to reading, speaking, talking and listening.
-People might be able to speak English when it comes to business meetings, read a menu or ask for and understand directions when visiting a foreign country, but that’s not enough when it comes to participating in a full-day conference, shop online or make important decisions.
+This means English is not their first language, and they might have different levels of ability when it comes to reading, speaking, talking, and listening.
+People might be able to speak English when it comes to read a menu or ask for and understand directions when visiting a foreign country, but that’s not enough when it comes to participating in business meetings, online webinars, conferences, live events, or making important decisions.

 Citing a study by the Common Sense Advisory, 72% of consumers claim they spend all or most of their time on websites in their native language.
 The same percentage stated they are more likely to buy a product with information in their own language, and 56% said the ability to obtain information in their own language is more important than price.